karieem/Kareem-Mohamed-CA-challenge/README.md

-# CA Challenge - Demoblaze Website
+# CA Challenge - Demoblaze/Petfinder Website

 This repository contains the solution for the CA challenge.
 The challenge consists of three main parts: creating a test plan, reporting defects, and automating test scenarios.